glouppe/phd-thesis/README.md

 analysis of random forests, consistently calling into question each and every part of the algorithm, in order to shed new light on its learning capabilities, inner workings and interpretability.
-The first part of this work studiess the induction of decision trees and the construction of ensemble of randomized trees, motivating their design and purpose whenever possible.
+The first part of this work studies the induction of decision trees and the construction of ensemble of randomized trees, motivating their design and purpose whenever possible.
 Our contributions follow with an original complexity analysis of random forests, hence showing their good computational performance